 - Repeat each week of CSA, and be amazed at how much less trash you have each week!

 For more information, see our recent newsletter dedicated to our new compost program.

 Yes, since partnering with Compost Crew, we no longer require you to exchange your bin each week.
 So if you have a nice compost bin you want to use, feel free to use it.
 Depending on the size of your container, get a new small or large liner each week.
 Ask a staff member if you need help.

 How long can I wait before bringing back my compost?

 To avoid an overly smelly bin, it’s good to bring your compost either weekly (especially at the height of the summer) or every other week.
 However, we’ll take it no matter what!

 What can I do to make it less smelly and soupy?

 While your compostables are in the bin, they are essentially rotting (a stinky process).
 They will not begin to really decompose (a relatively un-stinky process) until they get to the compost pile where they will have the help of the elements and decomposers.
 That means, bringing your compost weekly will REALLY help.
-Also, lining the bottom of the bin with a section of the newspaper or dry leaves, can help neutralize the odors.
+Also, lining the bottom of the bin with a few sheets of (black & white, non-glossy) newspaper or dry leaves can help neutralize the odors.

-Coffee grounds are one of the best things for compost but also tends to make your bin smellier.
-Keep your old coffee grounds in a different container until the last minute when you are ready to bring your bin back to the farm
+Coffee grounds are one of the best things for compost but also tend to make your bin smellier.
+Keep your old coffee grounds in a different container until the last minute when you are ready to bring your bin back to the farm.

 How much is too much?